CornerstoneCreations/CornerstoneCreations/index.md

 ## Cornerstone Creations

-Hi welcome to Cornerstonestone Creations web pag.
+Hi welcome to Cornerstonestone Creations web page.
 I am a developer and developing apps and electronic projects are my hobbies.